Skip to Main Content

 Similar to consistent file naming conventions, a meaningful folder structure is a key element of project and data management and will make it much easier for you to locate and organise relevant documents.
 This is particularly important if you are working as part of a larger research group where many people will be accessing the files over the course of the project.

-Good practice in folder organisation (from the UC Santa Barbara Data Management Best Practices Evaluation Checklist
+Good practices in folder organisation according to the UC Santa Barbara Data Management Best Practices Evaluation Checklist are:

 • A logical and organised folder structure can make it easier to keep track of project information.